Board Members, Committee Chairs, & Group Leadership

 After focusing on clinical practice for the first few years, he took on additional responsibilities, being elected to the Quality Assurance committee in 2014, to the Budget committee in 2014, and to the Board of Directors in 2017, as well as joining the clinical faculty at the Washington State University Elson S. Floyd College of Medicine.

 Outside of work Dr. Millikan enjoys spending time with his wife and 3 young children.
 When he can find a rare free moment he enjoys outdoor activities, especially alpine and back-country skiing, hiking, climbing, alpinism, hunting, and fishing.

 Sarah M. Hansen, MD – Compliance Manager & Quality Assurance Committee Chair

 Sarah Hansen, MD has worked with NSEM since 2005.
-She is the Group’s Quality Assurance Manager, Chairperson for the Quality Assurance Committee, and has recently been appointed Compliance Officer.
+She is the Group’s Quality Assurance Manager, Chairperson for the Quality Assurance Committee, and Compliance Officer.
 During her tenure in these positions, Dr. Hansen has made a significant impact on the Group’s operations.
 Dr. Hansen is a member of the Emergency Department Operations Committee and sits on the PRMCE's Credentials Committee.
 In addition, Dr. Hansen serves as Chairperson of Pacific Northwest Emergency Physicians Risk Management Committee.

 Dr. Hansen was born and raised in the Midwest and earned her Bachelor’s Degree in Psychology from Illinois Wesleyan University in Bloomington, Illinois.
 Dr. Hansen went onto earn a Medical Degree from Rush Medical College in Chicago, Illinois where she also performed an Internship in Internal Medicine at Rush Medical Center.
 Later she went on to complete her Emergency Medicine Residency at Cook County Hospital in Chicago, Illinois.